cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 - alter the job configuration based on a key in the token; for example, set a different mapper/reducer class or a different input/output dataset for a Spark or MapReduce program.

-The API is intended to allow appropriate action to be taken in response to the token: logging, modifying the conditional execution, or terminating the execution of the workflow.
+The API is intended to allow appropriate action to be taken in response to the token, including logging and modifying the conditional execution of the workflow based on the token.

-Execution in the workflow can be made conditional, based on the information contained in the token.
-Execution can be terminated if a node in the workflow produces unexpected results.

 Once a run is completed, you can query the tokens from past workflow runs for analyses that determine which node was executed more frequently and when.
 You can retrieve the token values